You Can Have Allergies and Keep Your Carpets

 3. Deep clean

 Once a year your carpet should be cleaned by hot water extraction by a professional.
 This process extracts deeply embedded dirt that regular vacuuming can’t reach.
-To find a CRI Seal of Approval Service Provider visit www.carpet-rug.org.
+Find a CRI Seal of Approval Service Provider near you.

 Carpet provides many benefits for many different people, including those with allergies.
 So before you spend a lot of money taking out your home’s carpet, remember why you chose it in the first place.
 Then take the proper steps to clean it so it complements your home for many years to come.”